sebspion/reqs/draft-selander-lake-reqs.md

 * The protocol shall allow multiple elliptic curves for asymmetric keys
 * The AKE shall support negotiation of the all COSE algorithms used in the AKE and that OSCORE supports.

 The AKE negotiation must be protected against downgrade attacks.
+[Input for further detailing this is requested.]

 ## Mutual Authentication {#mutual-auth}

 The AKE must provide mutual authentication during the protocol run.
 At the end of the AKE protocol, each endpoint shall have authenticated the other.

 The AKE cannot rely on messages being exchanged in both directions after the AKE has completed, because CoAP/OSCORE requests may not have a response {{RFC7967}}.
 Furthermore, there is no assumption of dependence between CoAP client/server and AKE initiator/responder roles, and an OSCORE context may be used with CoAP client and server roles interchanged as is done e.g. in {{LwM2M}}.
+Since the protocol may be initiated by different endpoints, it shall not be necessary to determine beforehand which endpoint takes the role of initiator of the AKE.

 Compromise of initiator or responder long-term keys shall not enable an attacker to compromise past session keys (Perfect Forward Secrecy) and shall not enable a passive attacker to compromise future session keys.
 These two properties can be achieved with an ephemeral Diffie-Hellman key exchange.
 The AKE shall provide Key Compromise Impersonation (KCI) resistance.

 The AKE shall protect against replay attacks (injective).

+The endpoints shall be able to verify that the identity of the other endpoint is an acceptable identity that it is intended to authenticate to.
 The AKE shall protect against identity misbinding attacks, when applicable.
-Note that the identity may be the public key, a hash of the public key or other data directly related to the public key.
+Note that the identity may be data directly related to a public key such as for example the public key itself, a hash of the public key, or data unrelated to a key.

-The AKE shall protect against reflection attacks, but need not protect against attacks when more than two parties legitimately share keys (cf. the Selfie attack on TLS 1.3).
+The AKE shall protect against reflection attacks, but need not protect against attacks when more than two parties legitimately share keys (cf. the Selfie attack on TLS 1.3) as that setting is out of scope.

 ## Denial of Service

 The AKE shall protect against denial of service attacks on responder and initiator to the extent that the protocol supports lightweight deployments (see {{lw}}) and without duplicating the DoS mitigation of the underlying transport (see {{AKE-OSCORE}}).

-Jamming attacks, cutting cables etc. leading to loss of availability may not be possible to mitigate, but an attacker temporarily injecting messages or disturbing the communication shall not have a similar impact.
+Jamming attacks, cutting cables etc. leading to long term loss of availability may not be possible to mitigate, but an attacker temporarily injecting messages or disturbing the communication shall not have a similar impact.

 ## Lightweight {#lw}